Pouran Jinchi

-Biography
+Early life and education

+Pouran Jinchi was born in 1959, in Mashhad, Pahlavi Iran (now Iran).

-Pouran Jinchi borrows from her Iranian cultural traditions of literature and calligraphy to pursue her own aesthetic investigations.
-Trained as a calligrapher in Mashad, Iran, Jinchi received a Bachelor of Science, Civil Engineering, from George Washington University, Washington, DC in 1982, before studying Sculpture and Painting, University of California, Los Angeles, California in 1989 and Studio Painting, Art Students League of New York, New York City in 1993.
+Trained as a calligrapher in Mashad, Iran, Jinchi received a bachelor of science in 1982 in civil engineering, from George Washington University, Washington, D.C.; before studying sculpture and painting at the University of California, Los Angeles, California in 1989; and studio painting at the Art Students League of New York, New York City in 1993.

+Art career

+Jinchi borrows from her Iranian cultural traditions of literature and calligraphy to pursue her own aesthetic investigations.
 Jinchi's work often employs a mixture of calligraphy and abstract expressionism that intertwines Islamic geometry, Iranian traditions and contemporary aesthetics, with a unique lyricism.
 Her early Poetry paintings are both abstract and literal presentations of poems in which texts are morphed beyond recognition into flowing, anthropomorphic shapes.
 Having been trained in calligraphy, she finds the relation between words and forms, natural or non-objective, deeply intertwined.
 Jinchi's recent work reflects an increasingly detailed focus on the form of language as subject matter.
 Her calligraphy work is in Persian, but deconstructed and ineligible to read, even for native Persian-speakers.

 Jinchi has exhibited extensively and has had eight solo exhibitions in New York alone.
 Recent exhibitions include a two-person show at Frieze Art Fair, London (2011) and solo exhibitions at Art Projects International, New York (2012), The Third Line, Dubai (2010), the Leila Heller Gallery, New York (2011), and the Vilcek Foundation, New York (2008).

 Her work has also been exhibited at the Asian Art Museum of San Francisco, Herbert F. Johnson Museum of Art, Museum of Fine Arts, Houston, Brooklyn Museum and the Queens Museum of Art.
 Jinchi was included in Iran Inside Out at the Chelsea Art Museum (2009) and most recently in New Blue and White at the Museum of Fine Arts, Boston (2013).

+Collections

-Her work is represented in major collections including the Metropolitan Museum of Art, New York; Museum of Fine Arts Houston; Herbert F. Johnson Museum of Art, New York; Farjam Collection, Dubai; Brooklyn Museum, New York; Arthur M. Sackler Gallery, Smithsonian Institution, Washington DC; Federal Reserve Bank, New York; and several major corporate collections.
+Her work is represented in major collections including the Metropolitan Museum of Art, New York City; Museum of Fine Arts Houston; Herbert F. Johnson Museum of Art, New York City; Farjam Collection, Dubai; Brooklyn Museum, New York City; Arthur M. Sackler Gallery, Smithsonian Institution, Washington D.C.; and the Federal Reserve Bank, New York.